lhmontech/Python-Calculator/README.md

 The purpose of this project is to put into practice what I've learned in Python.
 I'm currently studying this language, so I took a university challenge and recreated it in Python.
 The challenge was to build exactly this calculator in the terminal, with these same options, but originally in the programming language VisualG.

-## 🛠️ What I've used
+## 🛠️ commands used

-I've used the basics of Python, in summary:
+I've used the basics of Python:
 - Match & Case
 - If & Else
 - For & While